lluis90badia/lbadialabwork/syria_final_project/README.md

 That is why, the Idleb region has been resisting and continues to remain the main rebel stronghold.
 Therefore, it has become the main location for the majority of displaced people who still refuse to follow authoritarian rules, fear repression after returning to their home or have lost everything back home.

+The total number of internally displaced persons has remained constant at around 6.5 million for several years since the increase in 2013 and its peak in 2014.

 ## Refugee dispersion demographics based on gender and group ages

 The second part is focused on displaying the top countries that gather the majority of refugees based on gender and group ages from 2011 to 2021.